-What Kind of Saw Do I Need?
+What Type of Saw Do I Need?

 Cutting and fastening are the basic functions of any carpentry or construction project.
-One of the most basic tools in a tool box is a saw.
+One of the most basic tools in a toolbox is a saw.
 So how complex can it be to decide what saw to get?
 There are literally hundreds of types of saws and blades that we sell at Koopman Lumber.
 For today, let’s do a quick walk through the basics:

 Those are your basic carpentry hand saws.
 Now let’s look at the ones with some real POWER!

 Circular Saw: Perhaps the most basic is the 7 ¼” circular saw.
 If you’re going to be doing any carpentry work, your first saw needs to be this one.
-A long time industry favorite is the Makita 7 1/4″ Circular saw, However, DeWalt’s 7 1/4″ circular saw is our staple today.
-Features are very similar in this category but look at power (15AMP typical), weight, type of foot plate, bevel capability, blade change ease and general comfort to hold.
+A long-time industry favorite is the Makita 7 1/4″ Circular saw, However, DeWalt’s 7 1/4″ circular saw is our staple today.
+Features are very similar in this category but look at power (15AMP typical), weight, type of footplate, bevel capability, blade change ease, and general comfort to hold.
 This saw is extremely versatile for cutting lumber, plywood, or even metal and stone with the right blade.
 It’s hard to go wrong with a circular saw!

 Jig Saw: For the beginning carpenter, a jigsaw is probably the next most common powered saw.
 This blade also goes back and forth but is designed for more delicate work than the reciprocating saw.
 It also cuts circles around a circular saw!
 But seriously, it’s designed to cut curves and interesting shapes and works best when cutting through wood.

 Miter Saw: The miter saw allows you to really step up your game!
 Also known as a chop saw, this allows you to keep most of the saw and material in a fixed position while cutting.
 These typically come in 10” and 12” blade sizes.
-Some are “compound” saws which mean they can cut 2 angles at once.
+Some are “compound” saws which means they can cut 2 angles at once.
 More advanced miter saws have extension capability to push the saw forward and back along the material vs just having the chopping motion.

 Table Saw: Finally, to round out your basic saw selection, is a table saw.
 As the name suggests, the saw is mounted in a table format – kind of like a circular saw mounted upside down.
 These are typically used with a 10” blade and are great for “ripping” lumber – like when you want to make a 2×6 into a 2×4.
 Or for cutting 10” off a 4×8’ sheet of plywood.
 There are portable table saws like and much larger stationary saws for a shop setting.